rid47/gitLearning/README.md

 # gitLearning
 Learning how to use git version control

+Learning how to use git branch

 $changing this to see if it is available locally